KristianColville1/my-profit/README.md

 - This acts as a form of security and assures the user that information inserted is hidden from other people who might see their log in credentials

-- Helping users as much as possible is another prompt to re-enter their password to validate matches, this is to avoid mistakes as it is easy to make them when you cant see the password on the screen
+- Helping users as much as possible is another prompt to re-enter their password to validate matches, this is to avoid mistakes as it is easy to make them when you can't see the password on the screen

 <details>
 <summary>See screenshot</summary>